Jean-Georges: Awards

-Besides four stars from The New York Times, Jean-Georges has received the James Beard award for Best Chef and Best New Restaurant, and Esquire Magazine voted Chef Vongerichten the Chef of the Year in 1997.
+Besides four stars from The New York Times, Jean-Georges has received the James Beard award for Best Chef and Best New Restaurant, and Esquire voted Chef Vongerichten the Chef of the Year in 1997.
 Jean-Georges restaurant formerly held three Michelin stars.

 Since 1998, it has been the recipient of the AAA Five Star Award.

 In 2008 it received an 18/20 "Excellent" rating.
 In 2009 it won the James Beard Foundation Award for outstanding restaurant.

 In 2007, Jean-Georges' executive sous chef Lia Bardeen was featured as a contestant on season three of Top Chef, the cooking reality competition on the Bravo network.

 In 2010, Jean-Georges won the James Beard Award for "Outstanding Wine Service".

 In 2013, Zagat's gave it a food rating of 28, the second-highest in the West 60s, and rated it the sixth-best restaurant in New York City.

 In December 2015 Jean-Georges was ranked number 3 in the United States and 51st in the world by La Liste; in the inaugural edition of the list of the 1,000 best restaurants in the world sanctioned by France's Foreign Ministry.